-Alpacas belong to the camelid family and are herbivores, which means that they feed primarily on grass.
-To aid digestion of their food, they have a stomach divided into three parts.
-Their jaw is very similar to the camel's jaw.
-Like all camelids, alpacas are social animals, so they move in herds.
+Alpacas belong to the camelid family and are herbivores, which means they feed mainly on grass.
+To help digest their food, they have a stomach that is divided into three parts.
+Their jaws are very similar to the camel's jaws.
+Like all camelids, alpacas are social animals, which is why they move in herds.

-Like all camels, the body of the alpacas is characterized by a long, thin neck, elongated, slender legs and a small head.
-But the difference is that they don't have humps.
-There are two types of alpacas, which differ in their fur.
-The Huacaya alpaca, the most famous alpaca, has a wavy fur.
-The Suri Alpaca, on the other hand, has straight hair and therefore looks thinner.
+Like all camels, alpacas' bodies are characterised by a long, thin neck, elongated, slender legs and a small head.
+But the biggest difference is that they do not have a hump.
+There are two types of alpacas, distinguished by their fur.
+The Huacaya alpaca, the best known alpaca, has a wavy coat.
+The Suri alpaca, on the other hand, has smooth hair and therefore looks thinner.

-To help the mobility of the alpacas, the wool of the Huacaya alpaca is sheared once a year and that of the Suri alpaca every two years.
+To maintain the alpaca's mobility, the wool of the Huacaya alpaca is sheared once a year and that of the Suri alpaca every two years.
 Each alpaca produces between three and six kilograms of wool, but only about half is usable.

-The mares are very light and weigh around 65 kg, whereas the stallions weigh out on average 15 kg more and reach 80 kg.
-Both have a life expectancy of nearly 25 years.
-Alpacas have different fur colours, these range from pure white, beige to brown and reddish-brown tones to shades of grey and deep black.
-Alpacas offer up to 23 natural colour shades.
+The mares are very light and weigh about 65 kg, whereas the stallions weigh on average 15 kg more and reach 80 kg.
+Both have a life expectancy of about 25 years.
+Alpacas have different coat colours, ranging from pure white to beige to shades of brown and reddish brown to shades of grey and jet black.
+Alpacas offer up to 23 natural shades of colour.

 1.- Alpaca wool has a soft, silky, shiny natural fibre.
-Compared to sheep's wool, it is warmer and thinner.
+Compared to sheep's wool, it is warmer and finer.

-2.- Alpaca wool a thermoregulatory.
-This means that in summer, it repels heat.
-And in winter, it maintains your body heat.
+2.- Alpaca wool is thermoregulatory, which means it repels heat in summer and maintains your body heat in winter.

 4.- The alpaca wool has a dirt-repellent fibre.

-5.- Because of its moisture-repellent properties, alpaca wool does not generate any bacteria.
-So no odours can arise.
+5.- Because of the moisture-repellent properties, the alpaca wool does not produce bacteria, so no odours can develop.

-Because female ovulation occurs during intercourse, alpacas can reproduce most of the year.
-The wearing time is approx. Eleven months.
-Typically, the female gives birth to a single foal, which she nurses for six to eight months.
-The complete development of the alpaca boy ends between the first and second year of life.
+Since female ovulation occurs during sexual intercourse, alpacas can reproduce almost all year round.
+The gestation period is about eleven months.
+Usually the female gives birth to a single foal, which she nurses for six to eight months.
+The complete development of the alpaca young ends between the first and second year of life.

-Alpacas are animals that are deeply rooted in the human history of the South American continent because, without them, human development would not have been possible or would have been much more difficult.
-This is because there were no domesticated animals such as cows, horses, pigs or others in South America.
-This is why the alpacas were perceived as man's best friends in South America.
-The domestication of alpacas began 6,000 or 7,000 years ago.
-They served as pack animals and warmed the locals with their wool.
+Alpacas are animals deeply rooted in the human history of the South American continent, because without them human development would not have been possible or would have been much more difficult.
+This is because there were no domesticated animals like cows, horses, pigs or others in South America.
+Therefore, alpacas were considered the best friends of humans in South America.
+The domestication of alpacas began as early as 6,000 or 7,000 years ago.
+They served as beasts of burden and warmed the natives with their wool.
 The various indigenous peoples raised large herds of alpacas.
 This changed with the conquest by the Spanish Empire, as they brought sheep and showed no interest in the native alpaca animals.
 The alpaca became the farm animal of the poor indigenous population and was almost extinct.
-This situation lasted until the independence of the South American countries when the value of the alpaca was recognized once again.
-Today, most of the alpacas are found in Chile, southern Peru and western Bolivia, and some specimens in northern Argentina.
+This situation continued until the independence of the South American states, when the value of the alpaca was recognised again.
+Today, the vast majority of alpacas are found in Chile, southern Peru and western Bolivia, as well as some specimens in northern Argentina.

 Alpacas are also kept in Europe.
-Despite efforts to improve their quality of life on this continent, the alpacas have adapted to the South American highlands for millennia.
-For this reason, we only work with alpacas from South America.
+Despite efforts to improve their quality of life on this continent, alpacas have adapted to the South American highlands for thousands of years.
+For this reason, we work exclusively with alpacas from South America.